cehrig/cloudflared-terraform-aws-ecs-ec2-ecr/Readme.md

 - Subnets, Routing entries, Firewall Rules for the ECS cluster
 - IAM policies (don't use this in production as they might be way to broad)

-Before calling `terraform apply` make sure your are changing the image location in `task-definitions/cloudflared.json`:
+Before calling `terraform apply` make sure your are changing the image location in `task-definitions/cloudflared.json`.
+You want to change your AWS account ID and AWS region here.

 ## Does it work?
 After Terraform did it's job, you will see a running ECS cluster with 1 node and 1 running task